 But this has not been the case with knowledge we have of the spiritual aspect of life.
 Such knowledge has not been classified as spiritual science.
 This is so because much of what at present constitute spiritual facts and beliefs cannot be considered as science.
 A lot of such facts are not backed by proof and many of the beliefs are not founded on reason.
 Unverifiable conjectures about phenomena and existence beyond this life are professed as truths.
 The situation at present is such that the spiritual works available to us contain fiction, misconceptions, superstition and falsehood in addition to actual facts.
 I will use some examples from the Christian teaching and Holy Bible to illustrate this point.

 Consider the Bible account of the creation of Man and his fall from grace, (the Bible, Genesis 2:7-24 3:1-24).
 We are told that God created the first couple, Adam and Eve.
 He established them in the Garden of Eden where He made adequate provisions for their needs.
 All went well until the serpent came along and deceived them into disobeying God.
-The act of disobedience in the Garden of Eden caused Adam and Eve to lose favour with God.
+This act of disobedience in the Garden of Eden caused Adam and Eve to lose favour with God.
 Christians believe that the sinfulness of Adam and Eve subsequently passed on to all generations of mankind.
 That, in their thinking, is responsible for mankind's fall from grace and the human proneness to commit sin.
 The Christian concept of original sin which is that sinfulness is a part of mankind's nature is founded on this Bible story.

 Now, let us examine this Bible account rationally.
 It has been scientifically established that mankind has inhabited the earth for over a million years.
 The coming into existence of the human being is, therefore, a primeval event that is prehistoric and immemorial.
 Surely, any account of this event cannot be anything but an invention.